JonFlores3475/Fall2025CS452P3/README.md

 ## Analysis

 - Were you able to generate soething close to what the example showed?
     - Yes, but on onyx, I had to greatly increase the size of the arrays to be sorted to generate something close to the example plot.
 The best results I saw were for 10000000 element arrays, but after some discussion with Dr. Panter, he confirmed that this was acceptable.
+There was also some jaggedness due to the nature of using onyx rather than running on a local machine.

 - Did you see a slowdown at some point?
 Why or why not?
     - Oddly enough, I did see some slow down on 2 threads, most likely due to some overhead introduced in my methodology, but everything after that followed a pretty smooth pattern of decreased run time, with a very slight upwards trend as the number of threads approached the number of cores available.
 I have adjusted the generateplot.sh script to go up to my max thread count to further demonstrate this trend on onxy.